Q3 2015 Results | AEX:AGN | NYSE:AEG

 Market consistent value of new business

-Shareholders' equity declined by EUR 1.0 billion during the third quarter and amounted to EUR 24.1 billion on September 30, 2015.
-Revaluation reserves increased slightly by EUR 0.1 billion to EUR 7.4 billion.
-Aegon's shareholders' equity, excluding revaluation reserves and defined benefit plan remeasurements, declined to EUR 18.2 billion – or EUR 8.57 per common share – at the end of the third quarter.
-This was caused by the loss generated in the quarter and the payment of the 2015 interim dividend.
+Shareholders' equity declined by EUR 0.8 billion compared with the end of the previous quarter to EUR 21.1 billion on September 30, 2016, mainly as a result of lower revaluation reserves.
+Aegon's shareholders' equity, excluding revaluation reserves and defined benefit plan remeasurements, increased to EUR 16.3 billion – or EUR 7.84 per common share – at the end of the third quarter.
+Net income for the quarter more than offset the payment of the 2016 interim dividend.
+The gross leverage ratio improved to 29.5% in the third quarter, driven by retained earnings.